 - A theory of hierarchical space and time will predict the periodic creation and destruction of events, which can be used to describe the universe as events, including, the rise and fall of civilizations and societies, the appearance and disappearances of species, wars, earthquakes, changing seasons, etc.

 - A theory of semantic reasoning that will describe how a living being make decisions by applying the goal of meaning and pleasure on the opportunities available, and thereby moves from one state to another.
 Often the goals are modified through outcomes of actions.
 Such a theory represents the description of the evolution of a living entity as seen from the perspective of that living entity.

 - A theory of moral judgments is the relation between a living being’s choices and the role or situation in which these choices are made.
 It involves the study of the ideal, not just the real and how the gap between the real and the ideal produces a consequence which then limits the choices.
 These consequences (called karma) are created by our actions, but manifested due to the periodicity of time.

 As seen earlier, such a theory depends on a ternary logic built from the three modes of nature, not the bi-stable logic currently in use in all modern science.
 This revision will describe the universe as a set of opposites without creating a logical contradiction.
 The new logic constructs a new theory of numbers, space and time, material reality, perception, choices, and moral consequences.
-At each step, we can see the common thread of choice, meaning, and pleasure—i.e. sat, chit, and ananda—but at each step, we can see a new way of thinking that is totally unprecedented in modern thinking.
+At each step, we can see the common thread of choice, meaning, and pleasure—i.e. sat, chit, and ananda—but at each step, we can see a radical ideology that is totally unprecedented in modern thinking.